 Sign up for an individual financial consultation at MTI with Steve Pike, WEA Member Benefits Consultant, retired Madison teacher and past MTI President.

 WHAT: FREE Financial Consultation

-WHEN: September 25 and 26 (register by clicking the September link below)
+WHEN: See Below (register by clicking on the link below)

 WHERE: 33 Nob Hill Road, Madison, WI

 This is ideal if you are just getting started, have specific questions, or would like a quick check-in.
 Because these are held onsite, it’s a convenient way to meet with someone face-to-face to get some general help or guidance.

 Steve can answer your specific questions on a wide range of financial topics such as:

 - Reasons to start a 403(b) or IRA savings account and how to enroll

 - Wisconsin Retirement System basics